aws-samples/fsx-eks-ci-storage/README.md

 # Benchmarks

-For those interested the code and manifests underpinning each benchmark is in the `benchmarks` folder.
+For those interested - the code and manifests underpinning each benchmark is in the `benchmarks` folder.

-Within, Grafana you will see a preloaded Dashboard that will show you the pod execution times for each style of build / test.
+Grafana has a preloaded Dashboard showing you pod execution times for each style of build / test.

 It's named 'Pod Run Times' and it's located in the 'examples' folder.
 Scroll within the dashboard to see the results of each benchmark.